JJ/docker-raku-test/README.md

 which is a Perl6 interpreter based on the lightweight Alpine distribution.

+This Dockerfile
+is [hosted in GitHub](https://github.com/JJ/test-perl6).
+It will be automatically rebuilt every time a new version of the alpine-perl6 image is pushed.

 ## Local use

 After the usual `docker pull jjmerelo/test-perl6` do